 While these pests are small in size, they can cause some serious damage to both leaves and fruit.
 If you’ve ever seen the stippling and discoloration they can cause, you know what I’m talking about.

 But don’t fear, you can deal with these pests.
 However, before you do so, it’s important to learn about this pest’s life cycle and further understand how they harm plants.
-Once you know a bit more, you can figure out how to best control them.
+Once you know a bit more, you can figure out how to best control spider mites and kill them.

 It’s time to make these microscopic pests a bit less mysterious.